-Do you know the first steps to take after a car accident?
-Last year, there were more than 400,000 automobile accidents in the state of Florida alone.
-While that figure accounts for just 2.7% of the state’s 14.7 million licensed drivers, the truth of the matter is most people will be involved in at least one car accident at some point in their life.
+Do you know the first steps to take after a car accident on a Florida road?
+Last year, there were more than 400,000 automobile accidents in the Sunshine State alone.
+While that figure accounts for just 2.7% of the Florida’s 14.7 million licensed drivers, the truth of the matter is most Floridians will be involved in at least one car accident at some point in their life.

 What Makes A Personal Injury Claim Successful?